cloudsimplus/cloudsimplus/CONTRIBUTING.md

 Create a topic branch from where you want to base your work.
   * This is usually the master branch.
   * Only target specific release branches (such as a branch named "cloudsim-plus-1.0.1") if you are certain that your fix must be on that branch.
-  * To quickly create a topic branch based on master: `git checkout -b fix/master/my_contribution master`.
+  * To quickly create a topic branch based on master: `git checkout master -b my_contribution`.
     Please avoid working directly on the `master` branch.

 ### 2. Follow These Code Quality Guidelines